12 Days Uganda wildlife safari

 - 4×4 custom built safari vehicle with knowledgeable driver/guide and fuel

-- Entrance fees to the National Parks and sites
+- Entrance fees to the sites and Parks

 Activities included: chimpanzee and rhino tracking, game drives, boat trip on the river Nile and Kazinga Channel and a visit to the crater lakes.

-- Tips and personal expenses such as laundry and communications
+- Tips, personal expenses such as laundry and communications